Susie Creek

-Susie Creek is a southward flowing 35 mi stream that begins on the south flank of Lone Mountain in the Independence Mountains and is tributary to the Humboldt River at Carlin in Elko County in northeastern Nevada.
+Susie Creek is a southward flowing 35 mi stream that begins on the south flank of Lone Mountain in the Independence Mountains and is a tributary to the Humboldt River at Carlin in Elko County in northeastern Nevada.

 History

 A pioneer Scots family, on their overland trek to California in 1849, camped near the stream and named four creeks, including Susie Creek, Maggie Creek, Mary Creek, and Amelia Creek after their four daughters.